 There are many things I discovered while travelling in India, things that no guidebook or India travel blog could ever have told me about.
 One of those things being the hell that is the overnight sleeper bus.
 I’m sorry India.
-I loved your country with all my heart but you sleeper buses?
+I loved your country with all my heart, but your sleeper buses?

 Taking an overnight sleeper bus in India is not for the fainthearted.
 Nor is it for those who cherish their sleep.
 But if you want to save on a nights accommodation and travel a long distance in India for not much more than $10, then go for it.
 The overnight sleeper bus might just be for you.

 Let’s face it.
 You are only going to book the coach because:

 a) every other mode of transport is full or

 b) you’re on a tight budget.

 Apparently, this includes taking horrific public transportation so that we can reward ourselves by seeking out India’s most beautiful beaches and proceeding to lay on them for three weeks.
 Sometimes, I wish I’d just been born rich.

 If you are backpacking in India and your group is larger than one, know that the trains book up quickly.
 Unless you want to go third class on the train – and even my kids wouldn’t agree to that – then you will inevitably have to take an overnight sleeper bus or coach.

 We took the sleeper bus from Mysore to Gokarna after spending a couple of days cruising the Kerala backwaters.
 If you want to make the same bus trip here are your options: